top of page

 Oak Park, IL

-Choreographer, Artistic Director, Dance Instructor
+Choreographer, Dance Instructor

 Young-Kee Kim, PhD